Markus Hümpfer

-Markus Hümpfer (born 17 March 1992) is a German engineer and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.
+Markus Hümpfer (born 17 March 1992) is a German engineer and politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from 2021 to 2025.

 Political career

 In the 2021 elections, Hümpfer became a member of the Bundestag, representing the Schweinfurt district.
-In parliament, he has since been serving on the Committee on Climate Action and Energy.
+In parliament, he served on the Committee on Climate Action and Energy.

-Within his parliamentary group, Hümpfer belongs to the Parliamentary Left, a left-wing movement.
+Within his parliamentary group, Hümpfer belonged to the Parliamentary Left, a left-wing movement.